asift91/Manual_Migration/option1.md

 -   ### Manual moodle migration follow the below steps

     - After completion of deployment, go to the resource group.
     - Update the moodle directory and configuration in both the controller virtual machine and virtual machine scale set instance.

     -  **Virtual Machine**
-    - Login into this controller machine using any of the free open-source terminal emulator or serial console tools
+    - Login into this controller machine using any of the free open-source terminal emulator or serial console tools.
-        - Copy the public IP of controller VM to use as the hostname
+        - Copy the public IP of controller VM to use as the hostname.
-        - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deploying the Azure infrastructure using the ARM template
+        - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deploying the Azure infrastructure using the ARM template.
         - Click on Open and it will prompt to give the username.
-Give it as azureadmin as it is hard coded in template
+Give it as azureadmin as it is hard coded in template.
         ![puttyloginpage](images/puttyloginpage.PNG)
         ![puttykey](images/puttykeybrowse.PNG)
-    - After the login, run the following set of commands to migrate
+    - After the login, run the following set of commands to migrate.
         - Download the on-premise backup data from Azure Blob storage to VM such as moodle, moodledata,configuration directory with database backup file to /home/azureadmin location.
          -   Download the compressed backup file from blob storage to virtual Machine at /home/azureadmin/ location.
         ```